Flatcar: Aircraft parts flatcars

-Flatcars with tie down chains, tie down straps or stake pockets
+Boeing 737 aircraft fuselages constructed by Spirit Aerosystems in Wichita, Kansas are hauled as special loads to the Boeing Renton Factory for final assembly.

 Bulkhead flatcars

 Bulkhead flatcars are designed with sturdy end-walls (bulkheads) to prevent loads from shifting past the ends of the car.
 Loads typically carried are pipe, steel slabs, utility poles and lumber, though lumber and utility poles are increasingly being hauled by skeleton cars.
 Bulkheads are typically lightweight when empty.
 An empty bulkhead on a train puts it at a speed restriction to go no more than 50 mph.
 Since bulkheads are lightweight when empty, hunting can occur when the car is above 50 mph.
 Hunting is the wobbling movement of the trucks on a freight car or a locomotive.
 If the wheels hunt against the rails for a period of time, there is a high risk of a derailment.

 Centerbeam flatcars/lumber racks

 Centerbeam flatcars, centerbeams, center partition railcar, or "lumber racks" are specialty cars designed for carrying bundled building supplies such as dimensional lumber, wallboard, and fence posts.
 They are essentially bulkhead flatcars that have been reinforced by a longitudinal I-beam, often in the form of a Vierendeel truss, sometimes reinforced by diagonal members, but originally in the form of stressed panels perforated by panel-lightening "opera windows", either oval-shaped (seen above) or egg-shaped.
 These flatcars must be loaded symmetrically, with half of the payload on one side of the centerbeam and half on the other, to avoid tipping over.